The Art

 2022-Bella Botegga- Magnolia TX -Guest Artist

-2022- 56th Annual National Drawing and Small Sculpture Show- Del Mar College
+2022- 56th Annual National Drawing and Small Sculpture Show- Del Mar College, TX

-2022- Artsy: New York Studio Schools Alumni Show
+2022- Artsy: New York Studio Schools Alumni Show, NYC, NY

 2021- Mil Milagros- K-Space Contemporary, Corpus Christi, TX